Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics

-where $k_{d}$ is the $i^{\text{th}}$-DoF of the block diagonal stiffness matrix $K_{d}\in \mathbb{R}^{6\times 6}$. $k_\text{const}$ is a fixed constant stiffness. $w_{\text{max}}$ is the maximum exertable task-space force or torque for a single DOF and is determined by the robot's physical properties. $x_{\text{B}}$ is the virtual boundary point where the exerted force saturates.
-As shown in \autoref{fig:varStiffRep_energy_WithLimit} the proposed non-linear stiffness profile starts with a linear region around zero, followed by an exponential growth until the force saturation is reached at $\tilde{x}=x_{B}$ and, consequentially, the stiffness starts to decrease with the increase of the displacement in order to maintain a constant maximal force.
+where $k_{d}$ is the $i^{\text{th}}$-element of the block diagonal stiffness matrix $K_{d}\in \mathbb{R}^{6\times 6}$. $k_\text{const}$ is a fixed constant stiffness. $w_{\text{max}}$ is the maximum exertable task-space force or torque for a single DoF and is determined by the robot's physical properties. $x_{\text{B}}$ is the virtual boundary point where the exerted force saturates.
+As shown in \autoref{fig:2} the proposed nonlinear stiffness profile starts with a linear region around zero, followed by an exponential growth until the force saturation is reached at $\tilde{x}=x_\text{B}$ and, consequentially, the stiffness starts to decrease with the increase of the displacement in order to maintain a constant maximal force.

-In summary, the proposed controller works with the following assumptions: \textit{i)} The desired velocity vector ($\dot{X}_\text{d}$) and acceleration ($\ddot{X}_\text{d}$) are equal to $0$, determining that every reference state of the controller is an equilibrium point. \textit{ii)} ${\Lambda}_d$ is equal to the task-space inertia of the robot. \textit{iii)} The spring potential energy ($E$) function which is unbounded, explicitly depends only on pose errors (i.e., $E=f(\tilde{X})$). \textit{iv)} The controller energy is a uniform continuous function which has a bounded derivative (i.e., a Lipschitz function).
+In summary, the proposed controller works with the following assumptions: \begin{enumerate} \item The desired velocity vector ($\dot{X}_\text{d}$) and acceleration ($\ddot{X}_\text{d}$) are equal to $0$, determining that every reference state of the controller is an equilibrium point. \item ${\Lambda}_d$ is equal to the task-space inertia of the robot. \item The spring potential energy ($E$) function which is unbounded, explicitly depends only on pose errors (i.e., $E=f(\tilde{X})$). \item The controller energy is a uniform continuous function which has a bounded derivative (i.e., a Lipschitz function). \end{enumerate}